 The Corporation is involved in certain litigation and claims from time to time, which are in the normal course of business.
 The Corporation records accruals that reflect management's best estimate of any potential liability relating to these claims.
 In the opinion of management, the Corporation has reasonable arguments to defend against these claims and none would result in an additional liability that would have a significant adverse effect on the Corporation's financial position.
-However, the Corporation cannot predict with certainty the final outcome of these matters.
-No accrual has been made as at December 31, 2020 (2019 - \$Nil) for any of these claims.
+However, the Corporation cannot predict with certainty the final outcome of these matters, \$30,000 has been accrued as at December 31, 2021 (2020 - \$Nil) for any of these claims.